Fire Chief Derrick Little

 Several members of our department have attended training courses at the Hastings-Prince Edward Mutual Aid Training Facility in Trenton.
 We have also added the help of the new Loyalist College training program to assist on certification of our fire fighters.
 SRFD volunteers attend bi-weekly joint hall training and hall station meetings and are on a weekend on call schedule to assure truck check and halls are covered.

 Congratulations goes out to all those who have achieved succesfull training certifications.
-We have also had one of our Captians' Andrew Visser hired as a full time firefighter with the City of Belleville and he will continue to volunteer with SRFD.
+We have also had one of our Captians' Andrew Visser hired as a full time firefighter with the City of Belleville.
 Congratulations to Andrew and his family.

 It is now law that all homes must have carbon monoxide and smoke detectors placed outside all bedrooms and on all levels.
 These devices should be checked and tested monthly.